slime103/StrawberyGame/README.md

 Coded by slime103.
 The art and theming was done by my friend Sama Srinivas.
 The ladder sprite was a downloaded asset.

+Update:
+The executables have been added for Windows and Mac!